MohammedM-git/electrical-task-4/README.md

 # **electrical-task-4-2**
-This circuit uses the IC-510A chip to manage business and travel services automation.
+This circuit uses the IC-510A chip auto drive
 ### **How It Works**
 1. **DEC Module**
    - Processes all system decisions